 About the People

 Paul Millner has been flying since 1979, when he realized that it was taking far too long to drive between all the places his life took him.
 His first airplane was a Cardinal FG.
-Over the 16 years he owned this airplane he learned about all aspects of maintenance, including a paint job and the unique project of turbo-normalizing the engine.
+Over the 16 years he owned this airplane he learned about all aspects of maintenance, including a paint job and the unique project of turbo-normalizing the engine his FG.

 A resident of the Berkley Oakland Hills in Northern California, Paul suffered a setback in these projects when his home burned in the Oakland fires of 1991.
 He rebuilt both his home and the airplane parts lost in the fire, finally completing a very nicely decked out FG.

 Paul is a Professional Engineer, an instrument rated private pilot, and has a wide-ranging knowledge from chemistry to esoteria.
-He works at Chevron in senior technical management, and lives with his partner Harry and their dog Elmo on the hills overlooking San Francisco.
+He has retired from a position at Chevron in senior technical management and lives with his partner Harry on the hills overlooking San Francisco.

 Keith and Debbie Peterson started flying in 1984 with the goal of having a hobby that they could share.
 They took their first flying lesson together and purchased a 1978 152 in early 1985, both becoming pilots in the process.
-After 2 years and 750 hours of cosy flying they traded up to a '76 Cardinal RG.
+After 2 years and 750 hours of cozy flying (have you been in a 152 lately?) they traded up to a '76 Cardinal RG.

 Keith's mechanical engineering background gives him an interest in how things work and his experience with photography and years of hands-on maintenance serve him well in understanding, documenting and explaining the workings of our Cardinals.
-His career in the software industry at Commodore and Motorola developed the ability to build the extensive software behind the CFO site and digest.
+His career in the software industry at Commodore, Motorola and Cisco Systems developed the ability to build the extensive software behind the CFO site and digest.

-Keith has a degree in Mechanical Engineering and an MBA and is an instrument rated private pilot with over 3000 hours.
-He is currently a Director of Business Development and Partner Operations at Motorola, working in 3rd party software strategy for the cell phone division.
+Keith has a degree in Mechanical Engineering and an MBA and is an instrument rated private pilot with over 4000 hours.
+His background is in engineering, software and computer technology.
+He is currently semi-retired and performs owner and pre-purchase inspections of Cardinals.

 Debbie Peterson is an accountant by training and has had a career in business management, having held positions in a venture capital firm, a law firm and as a corporate accounting and tax expert for businesses and accounting firms.|